Back to Blog

 Optimize Your Creative

 Sponsored Display allows custom headlines and logos.
 Do not waste this opportunity with generic text.
-Your retargeting creative should address the reason shoppers leave without buying:
+Your retargeting creative should address the reason readers leave without buying:

-• Price hesitation — “Premium quality at a price you’ll love” or highlight a current deal
+• Price hesitation — “Kindle Unlimited — read free” or highlight a current promotional price

-• Urgency — “Limited stock available” or “Back in stock” (only if true — do not fabricate urgency)
+• Urgency — “Limited-time price drop” or “Book two just released” (only if true — do not fabricate urgency)

-The worst thing you can do is show retargeted shoppers the exact same messaging they already saw and ignored.
+The worst thing you can do is show retargeted readers the exact same messaging they already saw and ignored.
 Give them a reason to reconsider.

 Exclude Recent Purchasers

 This seems obvious, but Amazon does not do it automatically for views remarketing.
-If someone viewed your product, then purchased it, and you are still retargeting them with an ad to buy it — you are wasting money and annoying your customer.
+If a reader viewed your book, then purchased it, and you are still retargeting them with an ad to buy the same book — you are wasting money and annoying your customer.

 Use purchase-based audiences as negative targeting to exclude recent buyers from your views remarketing campaigns.
-The exception is consumable products where repeat purchase is the goal.
+The exception is series books where you want the reader to continue to the next title — but in that case, use cross-sell retargeting, not the same book ad.

 Advanced Retargeting Tactics

 Here is where Sponsored Display gets really interesting.
-You can target shoppers who viewed competitor products but did not purchase them.
-These are people who are actively in-market for your product category but have not committed to a competitor yet.
+You can target readers who viewed competing books but did not purchase them.
+These are people who are actively in-market for your genre but have not committed to another author’s title yet.

-Set up product targeting campaigns aimed at your top 5-10 direct competitors’ ASINs.
-Your ads will show to shoppers who browsed those products, effectively intercepting them during their consideration phase.
+Set up product targeting campaigns aimed at your top 5-10 direct competitors’ ASINs (think books in your same subgenre, similar tropes, or comparable review counts).
+Your ads will show to readers who browsed those books, effectively intercepting them during their consideration phase.

-This works best when you have a clear advantage over the competitor — better reviews, lower price, superior features, or a Prime badge they lack.
+This works best when you have a clear advantage over the competitor — better reviews, a lower price, a Kindle Unlimited option they lack, or a more recent release date.
 Without a compelling reason to switch, you are just paying for awareness.

-This is low-hanging revenue that most sellers leave on the table because they think of retargeting only as a tool for recovering lost single-product sales.
+This is low-hanging revenue that most authors leave on the table because they think of retargeting only as a tool for recovering lost single-book sales.
+For KU authors especially, this is critical — if a reader borrowed Book 1 through Kindle Unlimited, retarget them for Book 2 the moment they finish reading.

 Seasonal Re-engagement

-For products with seasonal purchase cycles, build retargeting campaigns that activate before the buying season.
-If you sell sunscreen, start retargeting last summer’s viewers and buyers in early spring.
-They already know your product.
+For books with seasonal sales cycles (holiday romances, spooky Halloween reads, beach reads), build retargeting campaigns that activate before the buying season.
+If you write Christmas romance, start retargeting last season’s viewers and buyers in early October.
+They already know your book.
 They already had a positive browsing or purchasing experience.
-A well-timed reminder can capture that repeat purchase before they start shopping around again.
+A well-timed reminder can capture that repeat purchase before they start shopping around for holiday reads again.

 Measuring Retargeting Performance